lowfatcomputing/amforth/doc/source/TG/recipes/RAM-Efficiency.rst

 cvalue
 ------

-Value is targeted to the EEPROM usage pattern: Write seldom, read often.
+The standard VALUE fits perfect the EEPROM usage pattern: Write seldom, read often.
 The underlying implementation can use different memories as well.
-The following example illustrates this with an implementation of a value that stores a single byte:
+The following example illustrates this with an implementation of a value that stores a single byte in RAM:

 .. code-block:: forth